ocollins/CaloriesCalculator/README.md

 They will be able to select a type of exercise from a list to provide accurate estimate.
 The following formula will be used for the calculations:
-Total Calories Burned = METS x weight (kg) x time (hours) Where METS is number of kcal / kg / hour and will be obtained for different physical activities from a DataBase table?.
+Total Calories Burned = METS x weight (kg) x time (hours) Where METS is number of kcal / kg / hour and will be obtained for different physical activities from a DataBase table.

 -- optional
 Secondary calculation, plus 20 minutes modifier to show additional calories burned for a little more efford